nathan-fiscaletti/coattail/README.md

 # Coattail

 Coattail is a secure [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) remote execution and queueless* [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) service.

-It's intention is to allow users to subscribe to the results of actions being performed on peered instances of Coattail and subsequently perform their own action based on the publication from the peer.
+It's intention is to provide a generic publication mechanism in which subscribers can utilize the publication data in anyway they see fit, including chaining the publication into their own publication.

 ### Installation